 The Scoring Guide illustrates the breakdown of Scoring Bands used by the interview board to evaluate candidates' performance.
 The wording used in your interview-marking sheet may vary slightly.
 For example, if your score falls within 40-69 for a skill/competency area; the comment on the marking sheet may include words like sufficient, adequate, satisfactory, reasonable, or other variations to describe the evidence you provided in response to the question asked.

-Include or delete the below section “Future Panels” depending on the use of a panel in your campaign:

 Future panels

 The HSE may contact all available successful candidates if the panels are exhausted.
 The panel's lifespan may be extended to fill specified purpose and/or permanent vacancies that may arise.
 Panel management rules can be modified during the panel's lifespan based on service needs, and all remaining candidates will be notified of any changes.